 - Real Property

 - Sports Law

 - Common Law

 Notable cases which Adam has appeared in recently include:

+Iloski v National Australia Bank Ltd VCAT 1039 – appeared in VCAT on behalf of the bank to successfully resist an application that the bank had engaged in misleading and deceptive conduct and that it had unlawfully sold a property in its capacity as mortgagee in possession.
 Grace Christian Chapel v Canaan Holdings Pty Ltd VSC 5 – appeared in the Supreme Court of Victoria to successfully resist an application for security for costs where the defendant sought additional security.
 The critical issue in the application was whether the set off and counterclaim was a counter-attack on a different front, so that the defendant was effectively in the position of a plaintiff in respect of those claims.

 Ganesh v National Australia Bank Ltd VSCA 224 – appeared in the Court of Appeal of the Supreme Court of Victoria to successfully resist an application for an extension of time to file an application for leave to appeal.
 The substantive proceeding concerned the enforcement of various mortgage securities.